 The different body systems of chicks are not yet as developed as the adults, and therefore a balanced diet is integral in ensuring that they grow healthy.
 Starter meals and feeds would be best for your chicks.
 Treats and varieties should be put off for when they grow older.

 Nevertheless, the answer to the question is yes, little chicks could eat rice.
 Not everyone agrees when the chicks should be allowed rice.
 Different people say different things.
 Others say that you could start feeding your chicks rice as early as six weeks, while others contest that you should wait as long as six months.
 For this reason, we would suggest the delay of giving your chicks rice as late as you possibly could.

 Furthermore, you’re not withholding anything from them.
 As you will see in the video below, it seems they’re not as fond of rice compared to their older counterparts.

 However, in case you decide to give the little ones some rice, make sure it’s cooked and that they are only given a minimal amount.
 Ideally, they are not to receive more than a few bits.
 As stated earlier, their body systems are not yet fully developed.
-Their digestive system is not yet as strong and fast at processing food like the adults are.
+Their digestive system is not yet as strong and fast at processing food as adults are.

 Here, you could see some chicks eating some rice:

 On that note, let’s answer how much rice should the adults have.

 How Much Rice Can I Feed My Chickens?